eficode-academy/helm-katas/create-a-helm-chart.md

 TEST SUITE: None
 ```

-To see all the different objects that helm has
+To see all the different objects that Helm has
 created, use:

 ```shell